Advice best heeded

 Beyond conditioning your puppy on every level (exposure to people, touch, the car, waves, dogs, and sound), the second most important thing you must do is to be non-reactive.
 The poor baby is not going to serve the pup well on any level.
 Instead, move forward with no concern and stay calm.
 Get out of the situation gracefully and leave it behind.
 If you treat it like it is nothing, then your Weimaraner is going to see it as much less of a threat.
 By the way, this applies to crazy people encounters, out of control dog situations, and loud noises.
 You set the tone, and you are the stabilizing factor.

 Posted on February 18, 2016, in Behavior & Training, Bringing home the Weimaraner, Companion Weimaraner, Dangers, Getting started with a Weim, Hot Topics, Hunt Info, Hunting Weims, Information and Education, Mailbox Topics, NAVHDA, OwyheeStar Weim, Owyheestar Weimaraner, OwyheeStar Weimaraner Puppy, OwyheeStar’s Succeeding with the Weimaraner, Puppies, Puppy Development, Puppy Information, Puppy Tips & Info, Raising Versatile Hunting Weims, VHDF and tagged Oregon OwyheeStar, OwyheeStar, OwyheeStar Weimaraner, Weimaraner.
 Bookmark the permalink.
-Comments Off on Avoid This.
+Leave a comment.